cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-11-14-git-fundamentals.md

 git commit -am "commit message goes here"
 ```

-To change the message of the last t commit made:
+To change the message of the last commit made:

 ```bash
 git commit --amend